abaft/HackSoc/proposal/02-MEETINGS.md

 Our weekly meetings will be for the members of HackSoc to get together, discuss their projects and ideas, make friends, and generally become better acquainted with each other.
 On occasion this weekly meeting may be overtaken by a specific event; be this a 'social' or an organised speaker/presentation.
 A meeting place for the regular meetings is yet to be found, we suspect this will be a bar or public house in the local area.
-At this meeting we would give time to any member who wanted to present their projects to their peers, and provide adequate infrastructure for this to occur
+At this meeting we would give time to any member who wanted to present their projects to their peers, and provide adequate infrastructure for this to occur.

 ## Hackathons
 We would hope to organise regular 'hackathons'.